 - You may feel some resistance when inserting or removing the catheter.
-If this happens, wait momentarily and take a few deep breaths until the sphincter muscle relaxes.
-You can also use more lubrication. - Never force the catheter, neither when inserting nor upon removal. - If you have trouble removing the catheter don't panic!
+If this happens, wait momentarily and take a few deep breaths until the sphincter muscle relaxes. - Never force the catheter, neither when inserting nor upon removal. - If you have trouble removing the catheter don't panic!
 Relax and take some deep breaths perhaps a little cough to relax the muscles as you remove it. - Contact your health care provider immediately if you cannot get the catheter out.